novakov-alexey/novakov-alexey.github.io/content/tensorflow-scala/index.md

 `TensorFlow Scala` is a fantastic library that mimics most of `TensorFlow` core library and Python API.
 Although current library is missing some documentations, one can always use official TensorFlow documentation web-site to get an idea of the Scala API.

 Implemented ANN in `TensorFlow Scala` shows that one can use Scala to train Deep Learning models easily.
 Training program in Scala are going to be quite declarative and statically type-checked which eliminates lots of mistakes.
-Library APIs also allows to extend any most of abstractions, which is very important for real-life use cases.
+Library API also allows to extend most of the abstractions, which is very important for real life use cases.

 # Source Code